jrudar/Triglav/paper/paper.md

 values associated with each cluster of features and their shadow counterparts.
 A Wilcoxon signed-rank test is then used to determine if the distribution of Shapley values belonging to each cluster of real features is greater than the corresponding shadow cluster [@wilcoxon].
 These steps are repeated multiple times, generating a binary matrix where '1' represents a cluster of features differing significantly from its shadow counterpart.
-An overview is provided in \autoref{fig:overview}.
+An overview is provided in \autoref{fig:overview2}.
 A beta-binomial distribution is then used to determine if a feature is to be selected.
 A second beta-binomial distribution is also used to determine when a feature is to be rejected.
 Finally, the best feature from each cluster can be optionally discovered by calculating the SAGE importance score [@SAGE].
 This step is optional.
-A visual overview is provided in \autoref{fig:overview2}.
+A visual overview is provided in \autoref{fig:overview3}.

 # Ongoing Research